Jaywing takes us through the impact of COVID-19 on the home and garden sectors.

 The Prime Minister’s “stay at home” speech on 12 March triggered a wave of panic buying for “essentials” such as food, drinks, and toiletries.
 People stocked up through fear of being left without – as a result, non-essential purchases saw significant drops.
 On 18 and 19 March, home and garden sector traffic bottomed out, down 11 per cent on the previous year.

-James Holding, Head of Analytics at Epiphany, says, “Each new announcement can cause population-scale shifts in consumer behaviour.
+James Holding, Head of Analytics at Jaywing, says, “Each new announcement can cause population-scale shifts in consumer behaviour.
 Identifying the impact of each announcement on your sector and, more importantly, understanding why behaviour has changed and for what period, will prove vital in adapting your business.”

 Track key dates